Bppatkar/backend-stack-evolution/2-prisma-orm/Readme.md

 - hit cmd - npx prisma migrate dev --name init

-- for client instance with prisma 7 version u have to use
+- for client instance with prisma 7 version u have to use in lib/prisma.ts/js

 ```bash
 import { PrismaClient } from '../generated/prisma/client.ts';